alexhokl/notes/software_engineering.md

 specification by example that literally translates to how the system is implemented.
 We also have enough storage to have a cache of different views into what has happened in the system.

+## Deployment

+### Canary

+A subset of the production environment that has a small amount of customer traffic.
+This allows testing new changes with a subset of traffic before rolling it out to the whole production environment.

 ## Microservices